Local forms for the double $A_n$ quiver: Algebraic Preliminaries

-Given a field $k$, the \emph{complete path algebra} $k\lbl Q\rbl$ is defined to be the completion of the usual path algebra $kQ$.
+Let $k$ be a field.
+The \emph{complete path algebra} $k\lbl Q\rbl$ is the completion of the usual path algebra $kQ$ with respect to the arrow ideal.
 That is, the elements of $k\lbl Q\rbl$ are possibly infinite $k$-linear combinations of paths in $Q$.

 Write $\mathfrak{m}_Q$, or simply $\mathfrak{m}$, for the two-sided ideal of $k\lbl Q\rbl$ generated by the elements of $Q_1$, and write $A_Q$, or simply $A$, for the $k$-span of the elements of $Q_1$.